 Let’s face it getting fired from any job can be jarring.
 As a professional cleaning company, the simple solution would be to replace the lost income with another job.
 But, how do you handle things with your staff or with the customer that let you go?
 How do you move on?
 Here is what to do after being fired as a professional cleaner.

-When I say the word “fire”, I’m speaking of your contract or agreement being terminated.
-However, and often, small businesses and especially solopreneurs, will say the word fire.
+When I say the word “fire”, I’m speaking of your cleaning service business contract or agreement being terminated.
+However, and often, small cleaning service businesses and especially solopreneurs, will say the word “fire”.

-Job loss, or rather agreement termination, happens all the time.
+Job loss, or rather cleaning service agreement termination, happens all the time.
 It’s business, and business, well, it is what it is.
 There’s not much you can do about it.

 Your customers are just regular people like you and me.
 Most of their decisions have very little to do with us.
 The choices they make benefit their situation, not ours.